 When I paid closer attention to the letter, I found that, for my residency, I needed to sign up online to be properly registered.
-My randomly assigned password was: Rufus.
+My randomly assigned password was to be seven computer-generated letters and numbers.
+But when I scratched the cover off the words, there were five letters only: RUFUS.
 Just like Mama's elephant.

 When I open the blinds in her room to let the sunlight in each morning, I send Mama thanks for all we learned from her.
 Our hearts and souls are enriched.
 We grieve, collecting moments of synchronistic contact with her.

 Elephant names have been changed to protect privacy.